neverfap-deluxe/nfd-api/ARTICLES.md

 __TODO__
 - The Myth of Awareness (how awareness is a practice, not something you already have).
-- Practice: Keeping on top of your emotions.
+-  Keeping on top of your emotions.
 - The power of observation.

 __WRITING__